PhantoNull/Minimum-Spanning-Trees-LISP/README.md

   it ourselves)*

   My solution to the problem ***strives to maximize memory and time efficiency
-    and at the same time fulfill API's assignment specifications***.
+    and at the same time fulfill assignment's specifications***.

  An example of this is the structure I built for storing arc data.
  By avoiding storing arcs in hash-tables with key *(graph-id v1 v2)* and as